cloud-gov/cg-site/content/docs/services/cdn-route.md

 status: "Production Ready"
 ---

-Once your application is ready to move to production, you'll want a custom domain instead of the default cloud.gov one.
-The CDN service provides three key elements to support production applications: a custom domain, Content Distribution Network (CDN) caching, and TLS certificates with auto renewal.
+When you want a custom domain instead of the default `*.app.cloud.gov` domain, use the CDN service.
+It provides three key elements to support production applications: custom domain use, Content Distribution Network (CDN) caching (using [AWS CloudFront](https://aws.amazon.com/cloudfront/)), and free TLS certificates with auto renewal.

 ## Plans